mattmarch/ScanningMWIRCamera/README.md

 # ScanningMWIRCamera
+This is an old version of the software which still runs on 64 bit Python.

 Python based software for controlling and displaying output of the MWIR scanning camera built for my undergraduate Engineering Part IIB Project.

 It interfaces with a Melles Griot Nanostep Master Control Unit to control sensor position using NI-VISA via pyvisa.